PaulSquires/TradeTracker/README.md

 ![screenshot](https://pragtical.github.io/assets/img/editor.png)

 ## Goals
+* Very Option focused (although stocks and futures can be tracked also).
 * Allow Interactive Broker users to have a better experience tracking their active trades and trade histories.
 * Easy to learn and very intuitive with all information available on the main screen.
 * Portable.
 You can easily run the program from a thumb drive.
-* Modern looking.
-Dark and light themes.
+No intrusive install or uninstall procedures.
 * High DPI aware.
 Works and looks great on monitors of all sizes, resolutions and font scalings.
 * Small (less than 500K), fast (written in C++), and self-contained (no external dependencies).
 * Simple text file "database" that can easily be manually edited if needed.
-No database engine like SQLite needed.
+No database engine needed.
-* Currently only Windows compatible (Windows 10 and Windows 11).
-May work on older Windows versions but not supported.
+* Currently, only Windows compatible (Windows 10 and Windows 11).
+May work on older Windows versions but not guaranteed.

 ## Download
 The latest package can be downloaded from the [RELEASES](https://github.com/PaulSquires/IB-Tracker/releases) page.